gazebosim/docs/rotary/rotary.md

 ### Ubuntu

-The following list of packages in the tables is just an example of the package names and examples:
+The package names in the table below are examples illustrating the aliasing rule:

 | Regular package        | Rotary alias                    |